cegepgim1001/dig_transform-ai_agents/README.md

-Digital Transformation & Agentic AI : Interactive MBA Lecture A Single-Page Interactive Application (SPA) for MBA Students
+Digital Transformation & Agentic AI : Interactive MBA Lecture SITE  --  A Single-Page Interactive Application (SPA) for MBA Students

 📖 Overview :
 This repository contains a single-file interactive web application designed to deliver an advanced MBA lecture on Digital Transformation and Agentic AI.